How to save on your energy bill

 There has been an explosion in the number of ‘green’ energy deals, since rules were removed limiting the number of deals energy companies could sell at once.

 Some of these deals are among the cheapest on the market, while others are among the most pricey.
-Plus there is no set definition of what a ‘renewable’ tariff must include.
-Some companies play a part in funding or generating renewable electricity or ‘green’ biogas, others buy the equivalent of what their customers use in renewable electricity.
+There is no set definition of what a ‘renewable’ tariff must include.
+Some companies play a part in funding or generating renewable electricity or ‘green’ biogas, others simply buy the equivalent of what their customers use in renewable electricity.
 Companies also offer different proportions of renewable electricity, and some offer other social or environmental perks.

 If you’re keen to support renewable electricity, check your potential supplier’s arrangement.